Preventing Spiders: Keep Spiders Out of Your Home

 Step 3: Keep the House Clean

 The last step should be a no-brainer, but it’s important to emphasize.
 A dirty house full of dirt, dust, and food crumbs is a welcome invitation for roaches, ants, pantry bugs, and other pests.
-Where there are bugs, there also will be spiders.
-Prevent insect and spider infestations but cleaning up crumbs and spills as soon as they occur.
+These insects are all house spider prey.
+Prevent insect and spider infestations by cleaning up crumbs and spills as soon as they occur.
 Regularly clean and disinfect floors, counters, tables, windowsills, and other surfaces.
 Thoroughly vacuum carpets every week to remove any insects and eggs that may be lurking.
 Leaving no trace behind will help keep the spiders away.

 Step 4: Eliminate Entryways

 Spiders may be easy to get rid of inside the home, but that doesn’t mean that others won’t keep coming in.
 Additional measures must be taken to keep the spiders outside where they belong.
 Spiders tend to find ways into homes through gaps in windows and doors or openings around foundations.
 Filling these entryways will block them out.
-Mulch, plants, wood, and other materials that are placed near the foundation of a home is another sure fire way to attract spiders.
-Consider mulch alternatives and place other materials away from the foundation
+Mulch, plants, wood, and other materials that are placed near the foundation of a home are another surefire way to attract spiders.
+Consider mulch alternatives and place other materials away from the foundation.

-Preventing Spiders in Your Home In Seattle WA - Everett WA - Marysville WA
+Preventing Spiders in Your Home IN SEATTLE WA - EVERETT WA - MARYSVILLE

 SERVING CUSTOMERS IN THE GREATER SEATTLE AND EVERETT AREAS